Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 modelThe model attribute indicates the device model.
 This is a read-only attribute.

-operatingSystemThe operatingSystem attribute specifies the operating system type on the device.
-This is a mandatory attribute and supports the $filter with these operators such as eq, ne, not, ge, le, startsWith, and eq on null values.
+operatingSystemThe operatingSystem attribute specifies the device’s operating system type.
+It is mandatory and supports the $filter with operators such as eq, ne, not, ge, le, startsWith, and eq on null values.

-operatingSystemVersionThe operatingSystemVersion attribute specifies the operating system version of the device.
-This is a mandatory attribute and supports the $filter with these operators such as eq, ne, not, ge, le, startsWith, and eq on null values.
+operatingSystemVersionThe operatingSystemVersion attribute specifies the device’s operating system version.
+It is mandatory and supports the $filter with operators such as eq, ne, not, ge, le, startsWith, and eq on null values.

 physicalIdsThe physicalIds attribute specifies the unique values that identify the device.
 This is a mandatory attribute and supports the $filter with these operators such eq, not, ge, le, startsWith, /$count eq 0, /$count ne 0.